jurkov/nxtWebFlashExample/README.md

 If you want use this script, please upload the php files to a local http-server with cygwin and nxt installation.

-Please change login and password in nxtwebflash.sh.
+Please change login, password, server and folder in nxtwebflash.sh.

 Please look at https://github.com/jurkov/nxtWebFlashPHP/ for php files.